-FY 2019 FY 2018 Chang e
+FY 2020 FY 2019 Chang e

-Direct Operating \$ 18,292,560 \$ 15,635,287 \$ 2,657,273 17%
+Direct Operating \$ 18,842,553 \$ 18,292,560 \$ 549,993 3%

-Depreciation 6,704,908 5,805,362 899,546 15%
+Depreciation 7,330,242 6,704,908 625,334 9%

-Interest 5,947,988 2,643,801 3,304,187 125%
+Interest 5,733,428 5,947,988 (214,560) -4%

-Debt issuance costs 463,487 463,487
+Debt issuance costs 220,695 463,487 (242,792) -52%

-\$ 31,408,943 \$ 24,084,450 \$ 7,324,493 30%
+\$ 32,126,918 \$ 31,408,943 \$ 717,975 2%

 - Personnel, Chemicals, Operations & Maintenance, Utilities

 Cash balances have been stable for the past few years, maintaining a strong debt service coverage ratio the past several years.
 (See Table 8 in the Statistical Section.)
-Unrestricted cash and investments, which represents total discretionary reserves balances, for FY 2019 were at \$39 million.
-This was roughly \$6 million more than the previous year's balance because we issued a bond in November 2018 that reimbursed some cash funds on certain projects and the previously mentioned excess revenues generated this year.
-Rate stabilization reserves totaled \$2 million at June 30, 2019, which is part of the unrestricted cash.
+Unrestricted cash and investments, which represents total discretionary reserves balances, were at \$36.3 million at the end of FY 2020.
+This was roughly \$2.7 million less than the previous year's balance, because we are using reserves for several of our capital projects.
+Restricted cash and cash equivalents balances decreased from \$38.9 million in FY 2019 to \$33.2 million in FY 2020.
+This was due to the bond proceeds being used for capital purposes.
+There was still \$25.6 million available for future capital spending in the 2018 bond construction fund account.
+Rate stabilization reserves totaled \$2 million at June 30, 2020, which is part of the unrestricted cash.

 For the past decade, the Authority slowly built cash reserves for rate stabilization, unforeseen maintenance issues and support for an aggressive capital replacement program through its rate setting policies.
 The Board of Directors supports the need for a strong cash position to mitigate unforeseen costs in an aging infrastructure and to better handle wide fluctuations in flow.
-The aggressive capital construction activities over the past decade will continue into the future and will further necessitate a strong liquidity position as the Authority has over \$200 million in outstanding debt.
-Recognizing the increase in debt service obligations over the years, the executive management wisely continues to emphasize the need to maintain adequate reserves to provide financial flexibility and maintain an excellent bond rating of AA+ from Standards & Poor.
+The aggressive capital construction activities over the past decade will continue into the future and will further necessitate a strong liquidity position as the Authority has over \$191 million in outstanding debt.
+Recognizing the increase in debt service obligations over the years, the executive management wisely continues to emphasize the need to maintain adequate reserves to provide financial flexibility and maintain an excellent bond rating of AA+ from Standard & Poor's.
 Below is a chart showing discretionary reserves, which have remained steady for the past five years.

 Over the last several years, financial policies have been adopted and revised as needed to formally support this philosophy.
-The Authority generally targets to have 60 days of working capital on hand for daily operations, which is roughly \$5.6 million.
+The Authority generally targets to have 60 days of working capital on hand for daily operations, which is roughly \$6.1 million.
 The Authority has a financial policy goal of funding 10% of our total capital program costs with cash reserves.
-Over the last ten years, the Authority has used capital cash to fund roughly \$25 million in projects.
-Capital spending over that same 10-year period was roughly \$225 million, which means our actual cash reserve funding target is a little better than the policy targets.
+Over the last ten years, the Authority has used capital cash to fund roughly \$29.4 million in projects.
+Capital spending using cash and debt financing sources over that same 10-year period was roughly \$206 million, which means our actual cash reserve funding is a little better than the policy targets.

-Capital Improvements & Long-Term Trends -
+Capital Improvements & Future Long-Term Trends

 The Authority generally updates the five-year projection of our Capital Improvement Plan (CIP) annually.
-The following table shows the changes in the CIP adopted in May 2019 (for FY 2020-2024) compared to the previously adopted capital plan:
+The following table shows the changes in the CIP adopted in June 2020 (for FY 2021-2025) compared to the previously adopted capital plan:

--

 Changes in Capital Improvement Plan (CIP)

-FY 2019-2023 \$ 153,902,026 Previously adopted CIP
+FY 2020-2024 \$ 97,203,867 Previously adopted CIP

-(51,051,644) Budgets for completed or closed projects
+(5,096,000) Budgets for completed or closed

-(13,821,515) Adjustments on existing projects
+35,793,000 Adjustments on existing proj

-8,175,000 New project budgets added
+4,608,000 New project budgets added

-FY 2020-2024 \$ 97,203,867 Total 5-year CIP
+FY 2021-2025 \$ 132,508,867 Total 5-year CIP

 -